DatGuyMcCaully/Diablo4VM/README.md

 # Diablo4VM

-This is a quick and dirty project to get Diablo 4 running in a HyperV Mirtual machine on windows 10 or 11.
+This is a quick and dirty project to get Diablo 4 running in a HyperV Mirtual machine on windows 10 or 11 with a Nvidia GPU.

 # Prerequisites: